 Transmission errors are going to be with us for many years to come.
 The physical processes that generate them, errors on some media tend to come in bursts rather than singly.
 Having the errors come in bursts has both advantages and disadvantages over isolated single-bit errors.
-On the advantage side, computer data are always sent in blocks
+On the advantage side, computer data are always sent in blocks of bits.
+If errors were independent, most blocks would contain an error.
+The disadvantage of burst errors is that they are much harder to correct than are isolated errors.

-5.3.1 ERROR-CORRECTING CODES
+5.3.1 Error-Correcting Codes

 Network designers have developed two basic strategies for dealing with errors.
 One way is to include enough redundant information along with each block of data sent, to enable the receiver to deduce what the transmitted data must have been.
 The other way is to include only enough redundancy to allow the receiver to deduce that an error occurred, but not which error, and have it request a retransmission.
 The former strategy uses error-correcting codes and the latter uses error-detecting codes.
 The use of error-correcting codes is often referred to as forward error correction.
 On channels that are highly reliable, it is cheaper to use an error detecting code and just retransmit the occasional block found to be faulty.
 However, on channels that make many errors, it is better to add enough redundancy to each block for the receiver to be able to figure out what the original block was, rather than relying on a retransmission, which itself may be in error.
 A frame consists of m data bits and r redundant, or check, bits.
 Let the total length be n (n = m + r).
 An n-bit unit containing data and check bits is often referred to as an n-bit codeword.
 Given any two codewords, say, 10001001 and 10110001, it is possible to determine how many corresponding bits differ.
 In this case, 3 bits differ.
 To determine how many bits differ, just exclusive OR the two codewords and count the number of 1 bits in the result.
 The number of bit positions in which two codewords differ is called the Hamming distance.
 Its significance is that if two codewords are a Hamming distance d apart, it will require d single-bit errors to convert one into the other.

-In most data transmission applications, all 2^m possible data messages are legal, but due to the way the check bits are computed, not all of the 2^n possible codewords are used.
+In most data transmission applications, all 2^m possible data messages are legal, but due to the way the check bits are computed, not all of the 2n possible codewords are used.
 Given the algorithm for computing the check bits, it is possible to construct a complete list of the legal codewords, and from this list find the two codewords whose Hamming distance is minimum.
 This distance is the Hamming distance of the complete code.